 You'll barely notice this super-slim, 2-pound MacBook when you stick it in your bag, but you will appreciate its gorgeous Retina display, snazzy design and 9+ hours of battery life.
 The improved performance from the 7th-gen Core m processor is a plus, as is the better Butterfly keyboard.
 But the single USB-C port is still annoying.

 Ideal for creative professionals who perform demanding tasks like video editing or animation, the MacBook Pro 15-inch packs a quad-core CPU, AMD Radeon Pro 560 graphics, 16GB of RAM and plenty of high-speed PCIe storage.
 It also provides a vibrant 2800 x 1800 display, the Touch Bar and four Thunderbolt 3 ports, plus nearly 11 hours of battery life.

-Update Feb 16: Updated with info on rumored new MacBooks.
+Update March 26: Updated with info on rumored new MacBook.

-Is the Touch Bar model worth it at $1,799?
-Not for the bar alone; it makes it a bit easier to interact with certain apps and change settings on the fly, but it's no replacement for real touchscreen.
+Is the Touch Bar 13-inch MacBook Pro worth it at $1,799?
+Not for the bar alone; it makes it a bit easier to interact with certain apps and change settings on the fly, but it's no replacement for a real touchscreen.
 A good reason to get the Touch Bar model is that it has four USB-C ports, compared to just two for the non Touch Bar MacBook Pro.
 You'll also get slightly faster Intel Iris 650 graphics.

 If you're into photo editing, video editing or other content creation pursuits, the 15-inch MacBook Pro is the laptop for you.
 It starts at a steep $2,399, but you get AMD Radeo Pro 555 graphics, a speedy quad-core Core i7 processor, 256GB of storage and the Touch Bar standard.